bow-simulation/virtualbow/Checklist.md

 # Release Checklist

-* Solve all issues of the next milestone
-* Implement conversion of bow files between versions
-* Execute manual tests defined below on all platforms
-* Update user manual, place copy into resources/docs
 * Update version number and copyright notice in
     * User manual
     * Theory manual
     * CMakeLists.txt
+* Solve all issues in the current milestone
+* Implement a conversion from bow files of the previous version
+* Execute manual tests defined below on all platforms
+* Update user manual, place copy into resources/docs
 * Create new changelog entry
 * Create commit, merge to master and possibly develop
 * Download artifacts from the CI-Pipeline and test manually